-Tim Cook introduced each section of the presentation.
-Craig Federighi, the senior vice president of software development at Apple in Cupertino, had the most speaking time.
-Together with other colleagues (Kevin Lynch, Ann Thai, Jen Folse, etc.) as well as representatives from partners such as Adobe and LEGO, he showed what iOS 12, watchOS 5, the updated Apple TV 4K with tvOS and macOS 10.14 Mojave can do.
-Details on the innovations and features of the four operating systems as well as screenshots from the live stream of the presentation can be found in the posts linked above.
+Tim Cook introduced the individual sections of the presentation.
+However, Craig Federighi, Apple's senior vice president of software development, had the most speaking time Cupertino.
+Together with other colleagues (Kevin Lynch, Ann Thai, Jen Folse, etc.) and representatives from partners such as Adobe and LEGO, he showed what iOS 12, watchOS 5, the updated Apple TV 4K with tvOS and macOS 10.14 Mojave can do.
+Details on the innovations and features of the four operating systems as well as screenshots from the live stream of the presentation can be found in the articles linked above.

 In addition, Apple has already uploaded the keynote as a video on YouTube - have a look:

 In the end, the developers in the room and around the world should be particularly motivated again.
 Tim Cook does this not only with his summary of the innovations presented in the upcoming upgrades for the company's four operating systems, but with another video.
 Members of developers who are in the audience have their say.
 They tell about the drive, successes, failures and working methods of the respective software specialists.
 Afterwards Cook thanked everyone, especially the Apple team and their families.
 The closing words are: “Let's have an incredible week together.
 Thank you!"